jimicui-ui/UCConverter/docs/Requirement.md

 - `POST /convert` - Perform unit conversion
 - `GET /units/{unitSymbol}` - Get detailed information about a specific unit (optional)

+#### API Documentation (Swagger/OpenAPI)

+The API must include comprehensive interactive API documentation using **Swagger/OpenAPI**.

+**Swagger/OpenAPI Requirements**:
+- **Swagger UI Integration**: Implement Swagger UI for interactive API documentation and testing
+- **OpenAPI Specification**: Generate and maintain OpenAPI 3.0 specification for all API endpoints
+- **Documentation Coverage**: All endpoints must be fully documented with:
+  - Endpoint descriptions and purpose
+  - Request/response schemas with detailed property descriptions
+  - Parameter descriptions (path, query, header parameters)
+  - Request body examples
+  - Response examples (success and error scenarios)
+  - HTTP status codes and their meanings
+  - Authentication requirements (if applicable)
+- **Interactive Testing**: Swagger UI must allow developers to test API endpoints directly from the documentation interface
+- **Localization Support**: API documentation should reflect localized error messages and descriptions when applicable

+**Implementation Details**:
+- Use **Swashbuckle.AspNetCore** (or similar .NET library) for Swagger/OpenAPI integration
+- Configure Swagger UI to be available in development and optionally in production (with appropriate security)
+- Generate OpenAPI JSON/YAML specification that can be exported and used by API clients
+- Include XML comments from code to automatically populate Swagger documentation
+- Document all DTOs, models, and enums with XML documentation comments
+- Provide example values for all request/response models

+**Swagger Endpoints**:
+- `GET /swagger` - Swagger UI interface (development/staging environments)
+- `GET /swagger/v1/swagger.json` - OpenAPI JSON specification
+- `GET /swagger/v1/swagger.yaml` - OpenAPI YAML specification (optional)

+**Documentation Standards**:
+- Use clear, concise descriptions for all endpoints and parameters
+- Include practical examples for common use cases
+- Document error responses with error codes and messages
+- Specify data types, formats, and constraints (e.g., required fields, min/max values)
+- Include unit metadata information in endpoint documentation

 #### Technical Implementation

 **Architecture Requirements**: